proycon/LaMachine/docs/clarin_reviewer_response.md

 > believe to be a CLARIN standard.
 Why not CMDI?

-LaMachine itself is a distribution so it doesn't process any data as such; that would be a question for particular tools or frameworks and would not be something we as a distribution would enforce either.
+LaMachine itself is a distribution so it doesn't process any data as such; that would be a question for particular tools or frameworks within it, and would not be something we as a distribution would enforce.

 As to CodeMeta for software metadata, we tried to clarify our choice for that in the section titled 'Metadata'.
 We do hope we can come to a synthesis with CMDI software descriptions and there are actually some ongoing discussions to that end.